 The action in Sonic X Shadow Generations is fast and intense.
 It would have been a welcomed reprieve from Black Doom’s storms if players could go fishing with Big.
 Instead, he just stands there teasing the player, carrying his tantalizing fishing rod.
 The game already recycles many elements from past Sonic titles, so why not recycle the fishing mini-game from Sonic Frontiers?
 It’s a shame that the developers took the time to censor the game instead of making it even better.

 If you are already a Sonic fan, Sonic X Shadow Generations will be a no-brainer.
 It has a wealth of content and variety.
-Gamers who haven’t played a Sonic game in a long time will find that this is a great entry to get back into the series and become acquainted with Shadow, the franchise’s most entertaining character.
+Gamers who haven’t played a Sonic game in a long time will find this a great entry to get back into the series and become acquainted with Shadow, the franchise’s most entertaining character.

 Sonic X Shadow Generations was reviewed on a PlayStation 5 using a code provided by SEGA.
 You can find additional information about Niche Gamer’s review/ethics policy here.
 Sonic X Shadow Generations is now available for PC (via Steam), Nintendo Switch, Xbox One, Xbox Series X|S, PlayStation 4, and PlayStation 5.